Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 • The dry brine process enhances the salmon’s natural flavors and creates a delightful texture.

-• Carefully measuring the brine ingredients and following the recommended brining time is crucial for optimal results.
+• Carefully measuring the brine ingredients and following the recommended brining time are crucial for optimal results.

 • Choosing the right smoking method and wood chips can elevate the salmon’s smoky notes.